What is a pulse survey?

 Open text lets employees write in verbatim feedback, adding valuable depth to your insights.
 Sticking with the example above, you may follow the outcome and driver items with an open-ended question for the respondent to r describe their experiences with specific people, practices or situations.

 The qualitative data you get back adds context to the quantitative data from your outcome and driver items.
 Generative AI now means that Artificial intelligence can be used to easily understand the sentiment, strength of emotion and topics from structured verbatim feedback from surveys, as well as unstructured voice and text comments (but this is a separate topic for another time).

 Structuring your pulse surveys

 We recommend using the 70:20:10 rule of thumb structure:

-For example, you know a key driver of people recommending your company as a place to work to family and friends is employees’ freedom to try out new, interesting things in their role.
-What is more useful to you – knowing your score for the outcome, or identifying the improvements you can make to that key driver?
+For example, you know a key driver of Employee Engagement is employees’ perceptions of growth and development in their role (and longer term with the company).
+What is more useful to you – knowing your ‘score’ for a KPI, or identifying the improvements you can make to that key driver?

 Finally, when looking at your pulse survey items, you may want to consider anchoring them around a specific time period, e.g. last quarter, or last month.
 This is particularly useful when you are asking employees to respond to a survey item on a regular basis.

 Categories of pulse survey items, with examples